Reed-CompBio/BIO331-F20/README.md

 ![line](figs/line.png)

 While there are Python queue implementations, it is simplest to maintain this as a list.
-Just be sure you are appending to the list and removing elements from the list in different places (take a look at the `list.pop()` description in the [Python Standard Library Documentation](https://docs.python.org/3.8/tutorial/datastructures.html)).
+Just be sure you are appending to the list and removing elements from the list in different places.

 ## :star: Task A: Run the Shortest Paths Algorithm on an Example graph